Rich-A/PortalPoC/test.markdown

   answer1:
     text: Click here to start again
     link: 1
+information:
+  title: How can I find the difference between UK and US controlled data?
-information: Scientific or technical information recorded in any form or presented in any manner, but excluding financial and management data.
+  text: Scientific or technical information recorded in any form or presented in any
+    manner, but excluding finacial and management data.
 layout: question
 ---